Fluoxetine is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 It happens rarely (in less than 1 in 100 people), but some people may have serious side effects when taking fluoxetine.

-- low sodium levels – warning signs include headache, trouble focusing, memory problems, not thinking clearly, weakness, seizures, or losing your balance
+- headache, trouble focusing, memory problems, not thinking clearly, weakness, seizures, or losing your balance - these can be signs of low sodium levels

 - thoughts about harming yourself or ending your life